EOEPCA/deployment-guide/docs/building-blocks/processing.md

 # Processing - OGC API Processes Engine

 The **Processing Building Block** provides deployment and execution of user-defined processing workflows within the EOEPCA+ platform - with support for OGC API Processes, OGC Application Packages and openEO.
-The Processing BB is deployed in the form of a number of _Processing Engine_ variants that implements different workflow approaches:
+The Processing BB is deployed as a number of _Processing Engine_ variants, each implementing a different workflow approach:

 <div class="grid cards" markdown>